Dua Lipa, Tracy Chapman and more - ExBulletin

 - Dua Lipa, Tracy Chapman and more

-- Dua Lipa Wears a 2000 Whale Tail Dress at the 2024 Grammys
+- Kelly Clarkson wore a classic Hollywood look to the 2024 Grammys

-- Young people in Tower Hamlets will benefit from £488,000 investment in youth centres
+- After US, UK strikes in Yemen, Iran warns against targeting suspected spy ships